ajaxisme/aporeto/README.md

 ## Uniquify - Python
 #### Implementation
+#### For O(1) lookup and accuracy, using a dictionary to store lines as key
+#### Only thing we will be compromising on would be the order which is not restored
-1. Read a line from the textfile
+1. Read a line from the input file
-2. Generate a hash of the line
-3. If hash already in hash_table: move to 4, else write the line to output, add hash to hash_table
+2. If line already in dictionary: move to 4, else add line as key to dictionary
-4. Repeat 1-3 till all lines are read
+3. Repeat 1-2 till all lines are read
+4. Write all keys in the dictionary to output file

 ## Word Count - Go
 #### Implementation done for serial execution